 - Make sure your facts are correct.
 There’s nothing worse than bringing an error to light if you’re even a bit off the mark.
 Keep emotion and tone out of the request.
 Even if people are upset by an error, 99.9 percent of errors are made without intent.

 - Ask politely.
 Most reporters like to get their news straight up and without a twist.
 A good reporter will correct an error ASAP.

 - Track down all of the sources.
 If the original story with an error is picked up and shared by wire services, such as The Associated Press, or by news gathering partners, the original error continues to repeat in a variety of places.
 You need to track all sources down for corrections.

 - Be insistent.
 An error is an error.
 Placement, tone and where your quote lands in an article do not constitute an error.
 Be straightforward in your appeal and point out what makes the story off.

 - Take next steps if necessary.
 If you are unable to receive a correction as requested, make sure you understand your options and next steps.
 That could mean requesting an op-ed piece in print or dealing with a much higher level contact at a news outlet.

-Have you had a story misquote you or misspell your name or food truck?
+Have you had a story misquote you or misspell your name or food truck have you asked for media retractions?
 We’d love to know how you handled it…if you handled it at all.